 Like any muscle, the heart needs an oxygen-rich blood supply.
 Coronary arteries deliver blood to the heart, which then pumps the blood to the brain, lungs, and other organs.
 If one of those coronary arteries is blocked, the blood is unable to reach the heart muscle.
 As a result, the heart is unable to function properly and can begin to die without quick treatment.
 The danger increases for as long as the heart is without oxygen via a steady blood supply.

 Symptoms of a Heart Attack

 If a person suffers a heart attack, their heart will usually continue beating.
 This is one way in which a heart attack differs from sudden cardiac arrest.
-Whereas cardiac arrest happens all at once and usually results in a stopped heart with no effective heartbeat or circulation, and a resulting loss of consciousness, a heart attack usually emerges gradually and occurs without the victim losing consciousness.
+Cardiac arrest happens all at once and usually results in a stopped heart with no effective heartbeat or circulation, which results in a loss of consciousness.
+In contrast, a heart attack usually emerges gradually and occurs without the victim losing consciousness.

 In the hours or days leading up to a heart attack, the victim may experience symptoms like:

 - Chest pain

 - Shortness of breath